LeonardEyer/rauschen/README.md

 # Rauschen

-Realtime adaptive filtering for modular synthesis using a teensy
+Realtime adaptive filtering for modular synthesis using a teensy.
+More about the general principle of adaptive filtering as synthesis technique: [Here](Idea.pdf)

 ## Getting Started